proto-n/torch-naut/README.md

 ## Citation

-If you use TorchNaut in your research, please cite our paper:
+If you use our code in your research, please cite our paper:
 ```
 @inproceedings{
 kelen2025distributionfree,